shanegrueling/Ether/README.md

 ###Separation  between debug and release code

-Everyone knows the little <code>if(debug)</code> that should prevent the code to do some things release.
+Everyone knows the little <code>if(debug)</code> that should prevent the code to do some things during release.
 Then why not delete it in release mode?

 In Ether.debug.block are two handy functions and one nice constant.
 With <code>Ether.debug.block.start()</code> you can start a debug block and with <code>Ether.debug.block.end()</code> end one.
 While developing this will not have any effect but after run through the ether.exe everything including the line where the block started until the end call will be deleted and can't be found in the outputted file.